sandstorm-io/sandstorm/docs/developing/web-publishing.md

 This should result in a `/opt/app/sandstorm-integration/bin/getPublicId` binary showing up in your directory tree.
+When you run it and provide the current `X-Sandstorm-Session-Id` header as a command-line parameter, it will output a `publicId` (and other information, see below).

-If you prefer your own build system, please use the above as inspiration.
+If you prefer to use your own build system, you can use the above as inspiration.
 If you prefer to call Sandstorm's RPC directly, keep reading.